 When I first started exploring the world of probiotics and gut health, I was a bit skeptical of kefir.
 The idea of drinking a fermented dairy product wasn't exactly appealing to me.
 But after giving kefir a chance, I was pleasantly surprised.
 Not only did I like the taste, but knowing that I was getting a healthy dose of probiotics with each sip made me feel good about my choice.
 So, what does kefir taste like?
 Read on to learn everything you need to know about kefir's flavor and creative ways to enjoy it.

 What is kefir?

 Kefir is a fermented milk drink that originated in the Caucasus Mountains of Eastern Europe.
-It is made by adding kefir grains, which are a combination of bacteria and yeast, to milk (cow, goat, or sheep) and allowing the mixture to ferment for 24-48 hours.
-The result is a tangy, slightly effervescent drink that is high in probiotics and other beneficial nutrients.
+It is made by adding kefir grains (which are a combination of bacteria and yeast) to milk (cow, goat, or sheep) and allowing the mixture to ferment for 24-48 hours.

 What does kefir taste like?

-Like any food or drink, your opinion on kefir's taste will ultimately be up to your taste buds.
+Like any food or drink, your opinion on kefir will ultimately depend on your taste buds.
 But, to help you decide whether you want to give it a try, I’m sharing a few details on its flavor profile below.
 Here's what you can expect:

 - Kefir has a distinct tangy flavor that is often described as similar to plain yogurt, but with a more sour, acidic taste.

 - While you can find sweetened, fruit-flavored versions at the grocery store, plain kefir is not sweet.
 And, that's the healthier option.